ellenhp/Sub3/README.md

 Current Status
 --------------
-Sub^3 is completely unplayable at the moment, but that should change!
+Sub^3 is playable, depending on how you define "playable".
+You can do very basic submarine hide-and-seek, but that's about it.
 Development takes place at https://github.com/nopoe/Sub3